Stay up to date with the latest safety information

 I have found it compelling to write this article because it is becoming more and more fashionable to condemn and discredit the principles of behaviour-based safety.
 Common statements like “it puts the blame on the worker” or “It fails to understand the complexity of behaviour”.
 I find this intriguing as over the last two decades

+How to raise human performance?
 By spending years and millions of dollars studying its teams, Google was trying to figure out how to build the perfect team in a project called Project Aristotle.
 The original hypothesis was that the perfect team is made by putting the right people together.
-But after collecting all data and doing thousands of interviews and
+But after collecting all data and

 What’s the worst team you have ever belonged to and what was the best team you’ve ever been a part of?
-Teaming is teamwork on the fly.
+Work in teams and be able to teamwork is so important.
 It’s coordinating and collaborating with people across boundaries of all kinds, for example, expertise, distance, time zone, to get work done.
-Think of a sports team.
-Sports teams
+Think of

+How to build trust?
 There were 8 traits that were common to the most trusted leaders, brands, and organisations of all time, even governments, 8 commonalities.
 The eight pillars of trust: 1.
 Clarity People trust the clear, and they mistrust or distrust the ambiguous.
-A leader that’s clear about the vision, we tend to get behind.
-Elections have been
+A leader that’s clear about the vision, we tend to get

 What do communities, nations and entire cultures have in common?
 All are built of groups of people with a common set of values and beliefs.
 The survival of humanity depends on the ability to surround ourselves with people who believe what we believe.
 When we’re surrounded by people who believe what we believe something remarkable